robbiepaul/zbar-qrdecoder/README.md

 )
 ```

-You may need to publish the config `php artisan config:publish robbiep/zbar-qrdecoder`
+You may need to publish the config `php artisan vendor:publish`
-> Laravel 5 requires slightly different syntax for publishing configs, use `php artisan vendor:publish`

 Now you can use Zbar QR Decoder in your Laravel application!